olegberman/StringJS/README.md

 * `trim() -> String`

 ### Behavior differences with JavaScript functions

+All methods in the library behave exactly as in JavaScript the same in most cases, in some cases they behave differently..

 Even though the default behaviour of __JavaScript__ function such as `indexOf` is returning __-1__ in case of not finding a substring, I've decided to take advantage of Swift optionals therefore the correct code using indexOf would be: